 Not only does loud snoring make it difficult to sleep well during the night, but it is also a sign that you may be suffering from sleep apnea, a dangerous condition that prevents you from getting the oxygen you need during sleep.
-If your snoring is keeping you or your family up at night, Erica K. Cummings, DDS, MAGD, at Sterling Ridge Cosmetic & Family Dentistry in The Woodlands, Texas, can help determine whether you are suffering from sleep apnea and create an individualized treatment plan to alleviate your symptoms.
+If your snoring is keeping you or your family up at night, Erica K. Cummings, DDS, MAGD, D-ABDSM, at Sterling Ridge Cosmetic & Family Dentistry in The Woodlands, Texas, can help determine whether you are suffering from sleep apnea and create an individualized treatment plan to alleviate your symptoms.
 Call or book an appointment online today to learn more.

 Sleep apnea is a serious condition in which breathing repeatedly stops and starts, often hundreds of times a night.
 There are three main types of sleep apnea including: